pactflow/docs.pactflow.io/website/docs/docs/on-premises/system-requirements.md

           = 2 units
 ```

-You should therefore add 2 CPUs and 512 MiB to your total compute budget, and add 2 CPUs, 512 MiB of memory and 104 GiB storage capacity to each of your database instances in year 1:
+You should therefore add 2 CPUs and 512 MiB to your total compute budget, and add 2 CPUs, 512 MiB of memory and 104 GiB storage capacity to each of your database instances in year 1, for a total budget:

 * **Compute**: 10 CPU, 8.5 GiB RAM (measured by total resources and not physical instances)
 * **Database**: 2 x database servers each with 6 CPU, 4.5 GiB RAM, 75 writes/s, 30 read/s, 129 GiB storage